RespiradorHacker/OpenLung/CONTRIBUTING.md

 We also strongly value documentation and gladly accept improvements to the documentation.

-## How To Submit Changes
+## How To Submit Changes:

-TODO: detail fork / merge request process
+We use the fork/merge process, rather than maintaining multiple protected branches.
+If you're not sure what that means, it's okay, feel free to reach out to us via [slack](https://join.slack.com/t/osventilator/shared_invite/zt-cst4dhk7-BFNMz_vyBPthjlBFYV1yWA).

+### Quick Process:

+   - Fork the repo to your own GitLab account.
+   - Clone your repo to your local device, making changes there.
+   - Push any changes you make to your forked repo on GitLab.
+   - Request a merge with the main repo and it will be reviewed by a member of the team.

 ## Short Links to Important Resources:

    - docs: requirements / roadmap
    - bugs: issue tracker / bug report tool
    - comms: [OSV Slack][slack]